Rotationally-continuous operators on the Fock space: Introduction

 The present paper will continue this line of research.
-Here, we will consider those operators on which the group action of the circle $\mathbb T$, implemented by adjoining with the operators of rotation $U_\zeta g(z) = g(\zeta z)$, $g \in F_t^2$ and $\zeta \in \mathbb T$, naturally agree with the $C^\ast$-algebra of band-dominated operators on $\ell^2(\mathbb N_0)$ by identifying an operator on $F_t^2$ with their respective matrix representation with respect to the standard orthonormal basis on $F_t^2$.
-Building upon this, as well as on previous work concerning radial operators on the Fock space, we will continue to prove that the intersection of the above-mentioned algebra with the $C^\ast$-algebra generated by all Toeplitz operators with bounded symbols can be identified with the space of band-dominated operators on $\ell^2(\mathbb N_0)$ which satisfy a uniform continuity condition with respect to the square root metric on all of their (off-)diagonals.
+Here, we will consider those operators on which the group action of the circle $\mathbb T$, implemented by adjoining with the operators of rotation $U_\zeta g(z) = g(\zeta z)$, $g \in F_t^2$ and $\zeta \in \mathbb T$, acts strongly continuously.
+This space is a $C^\ast$-algebra which we denote by $C_R(F_t^2)$.
+We will show that $C_R(F_t^2)$ naturally agrees with the $C^\ast$-algebra of band-dominated operators on $\ell^2(\mathbb N_0)$ by identifying an operator on $F_t^2$ with their respective matrix representation with respect to the standard orthonormal basis on $F_t^2$.
+This will be our first main result, Theorem \ref{thm_CR_BDO} in the main text of the paper.
+Building upon this, as well as on previous work concerning radial operators on the Fock space (which we will later denote as $\operatorname{band}_0$ for reasons that will become apparent later), we will continue to prove that the intersection of the above-mentioned algebra with the $C^\ast$-algebra generated by all Toeplitz operators with bounded symbols, denoted $\mathcal T(F_t^2)$, can be identified with the space of band-dominated operators on $\ell^2(\mathbb N_0)$ which satisfy a uniform continuity condition with respect to the square-root metric on all of their diagonals.
+The precise formulation of this will be contained in Theorem \ref{thm2}.
+The relations between all the spaces mentioned above is briefly summarized in the diagram shown in Figure \ref{fig:1}.

 The organization of the present paper is straightforward: Section \ref{sec:2} will spell out all the preliminaries necessary for rigorously describing the setting described above.
 Further, our main results and their proofs will be written out there.
-Section \ref{sec:3} contains some rather straightforward generalizations of the results obtained in Section \ref{sec:2}, as well as some discussion of open problems.
+Section \ref{sec:3} contains some generalizations of the results obtained in Section \ref{sec:2}, as well as some discussion of open problems.